 Chicago’s North Shore has tons of cute, eccentric coffeehouses and cafes that each offer an authentic twist on the brew and the experience.
 Cupitol Coffee and Eatery is a must stop.
 It’s got both indoor lounge space as well as sidewalk seating and its baristas know the art of the pour.
 Or, grab a cup of coffee at Hewn, which also specializes in hand forged artisan bread and offers killer pastries.
 The space has a super charming and rustic atmosphere, too, with most of its décor made from as many salvaged and repurposed items as possible.
 And to be transported to France, make a stop at Patisserie Coralie in Evanston.
 The café is deeply rooted in French culture, from the design of the space to the recipes.
-More can’t go wrong options include Sweety Pies Bakery in Skokie, where you can have your coffee with family-recipe desserts made from scratch or check out nearby Rock House in Glenview, which hosts live music from local and touring acts on weekends.
+More can’t go wrong options include Sweety Pies Bakery in Skokie, where you can have your coffee with family-recipe desserts made from scratch.

 Hearth Restaurant at the Homestead, Evanston

 Arguably, the best part of a getaway is the food, and Chicago’s North Shore has an impressive and inventive range of places to choose from.
 “Rock ‘N Ravioli” serves generations-old Italian recipes with numerous varieties of home-made fillings and sauces including Braised Short Ribs and Potato, Lobster and Asparagus, and Frangelico Creme Sauce on Pumpkin Ravs.